Pressure Cleaner Nozzles: Sizes, Sprays & Maintenance

 Types of nozzles used

-0° Pencil Jet Nozzle: operates at 0° pencil point pattern, best suited for spot cleaning.
+0° Pencil Jet Nozzle: Operates at a 0° pencil point pattern, best suited for spot cleaning.
 Ideal for stains on concrete, caked on grime, even dirt in cracks.
 This nozzle is super powerful and is best kept away from delicate surfaces.
 This is also the most dangerous nozzle to work with and can slice through a finger or worse.
 Always wear the correct protective gear with steel cap boots, long heavy-duty trousers, eye protection and even gloves for all high-pressure cleaning operations.

 15° Narrow Fan Nozzle: The most popular nozzle for general high-pressure cleaning jobs on hard surfaces.
 Operating at 15° fan pattern, this fan operates like a chisel.
 When held at a 45 degree angle, it can be used as a scraper to remove peeling paint or varnish, or mildew.
 It is also useful to help undo the bond for difficult tasks.
 Always test on an inconspicuous area first to ensure that it does not damage surfaces.